Set up PostfixAdmin on Ubuntu 26.04

 Conclusion

-In this tutorial you have installed Postfix Admin.
-In the next part of this series, we will continue with Postfix and Dovecot installation and configuration.
-Stay tuned!
+You have installed and configured Postfix Admin on Ubuntu 26.04.
+In the next part of this series we will continue with the Postfix and Dovecot installation and configuration.